mattyturn95/travel-app/README.md

 If the user wishes to choose a city located outside of the twelve featured in the dropdown menu, they may choose the "all" option from the same menu.

 The user may add the same option multiple times.
-Duplicates, mistakes or choices no longer desired may be deleted by clicking on the close span appened to the end of each list item.
+Duplicates, mistakes or choices no longer desired may be deleted by clicking on the close span appeneded to the end of each list item.

 If the user clicks the save button, whether or not the list is populated a modal will be displayed.
 The modal gives the user an error message and that the site is unable to save the list.

+Marker images from Maps/Places API blocked, visible incognito - cookie issue?

-This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) in Google Dev tools(Galaxy S5, Pixel 2/Pixel 2 XL, iphone 5/SE/6/7/8 Plus, X, ipad and ipad Pro) and on multiple mobile devices (iPhone 4, 5, 7: , OnePlus 6,Chrome and Safari) to ensure compatibility and responsiveness.
+This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) in Google Dev tools(Galaxy S5, Pixel 2/Pixel 2 XL, iphone 5/SE/6/7/8 Plus, X, ipad and ipad Pro) and on multiple devices, mobile (iPhone 4, 5, 7: , OnePlus 6,Chrome and Safari) and otherwise(Macbook Air and Mac Desktop) to ensure compatibility and responsiveness.
 When testing the site on a OnePlus 6, I noticed that the second Triangle ended in the corner of the screen rather than the corner of the image.
 As a result, it appeared to be floating partway up the side of the image.
 Setting the bottom property to zero did not resolve the issue.
 I fixed this issue by using a calc value for this triangle's top property in css.
 The triangle's height was 200px and the background image's height was 100vh, so I set the top property to calc(100vh - 200px), placing the triangle the correct distance from the bottom of the image.